Namrata96/abstractive-summarization-kign/README.md

 decoding process.
 Successfully reproduced the results of the paper on the CNN/DailyMail news dataset [3].

 Implementation based on the paper [4].
+Work done as part of the <a href="http://midas.iiitd.edu.in/">MIDAS</a> Research Lab under the supervision of <a href="http://faculty.iiitd.ac.in/~rajivratn/">Dr. Rajiv Ratn Shah</a>.

 ### References
 1. C. Li, W. Xu, S. Li, and S. Gao, “Guiding generation for abstractive text summarization based on key information guide network,” in